-- 24. The proposals in the Neighbourhood Plan permit up to 50 dwellings on this site.
-The development should incorporate a mix of housing designs, with a variety of dwelling types - and sizes.
-The layout should incorporate the areas required for uses such as landscaping, roads and parking and amenity open space.
-This site is of a sufficient size to allow for this degree of flexibility and still produce an attractive scheme that incorporates the landscaping and access arrangements that are described. - 25.
-The layout will need to recognise that there is a significant difference in levels between the site and Lavington Lane (from which access will be gained).
+31. The proposals in the Neighbourhood Plan permit up to 50 dwellings on this site.
+The development should incorporate a mix of housing designs, with a variety of dwelling types

+32. The layout will need to recognise that there is a significant difference in levels between the site and Lavington Lane (from which access will be gained).
 It is essential, both for visual, practical and safety reasons that the gradient of the access road is not unduly steep and this will have an influence on the pattern of feeder roads within the estate and therefore the pattern of housing layout.

-- 26. The layout should provide a mixeddevelopment of primarily small to medium sized family houses which can offer competitively priced accommodation for families close to the village facilities.
-Smaller accommodation for downsizing by older people or young persons' first homes will also be appropriate.
-The layout should aim to incorporate an open flow which can visually link through to the playing fields and the school. - 27.
+- 33. The layout should provide a mixed development to include some small to medium sized family houses which can offer competitively priced accommodation for families close to the village facilities.
+Smaller accommodation for downsizing by older people or young persons' first homes will also be - appropriate.
+The layout should aim to incorporate an open flow which can visually link through to the playing fields and the school.34.
 Materials should be predominantly traditional with brick facings which can link to the school and adjacent housing.
 Sustainable, energy efficient and ecologically sound design principles and construction techniques should be adopted wherever possible.
-The layout will need to be strongly influenced by the landscaping and access requirements for the site. - 28.
-Affordable Housing The development of this proposed site for housing would help boost the local supply of affordable houses, the proposed policy in the Neighbourhood Plan will - seek to ensure that the affordable housing provision meets the nature of the local need identified in the Housing Needs Survey which is currently underway.
+The layout will need to be strongly influenced by the landscaping and access requirements for the seek to ensure that the affordable housing provision meets the nature of the local need identified in the Housing Needs Survey undertaken in September and October 2017.
 In accordance with the requirements of Core Policy 43 of the Wiltshire Core Strategy the site should provide 30% affordable housing.